Neuroinclusive Practice™

 An introduction to neurodiversity that will:

-• Help people understand the various neurodivergent conditions such as dyslexia, dyscalculia, autism, dyscalculia and ADHD.
+• Help people understand the various neurodivergent conditions such as dyslexia, dyscalculia, autism, dyscalculia and ADHD

-• Explore why neurodiversity Matters and how it makes organisations better
+• Explore why neurodiversity matters and how it makes organisations better

 • Look at the building blocks of a neuroinclusive workplace